Cesar-Barbosa/labseqapi/README.md

 Testing: To ensure the robustness of the system, I implemented tests covering various scenarios and validating the set assumptions.
 Unit tests, exception tests, performance tests and integration tests were performed.

+Because the cache is of vital importance, a class was created to handle it.

 ##Swagger Documentation